 Learning can be defined as the acquisition of abstract concepts that can be applied in real life situations.
 Experience plays an important role in this learning process.

-Learning can be defined as the acquisition of abstract concepts that can be applied in real-life situations.
+Topics in this articleLearning can be defined as the acquisition of abstract concepts that can be applied in real-life situations.
 Experience plays an important role in this learning process.

 The learning cycle of Kolb was developed in 1984 by David Kolb and shows how an effective experiential learning process can be designed.
 The cycle consists of four steps:

 Using Kolb’s model for designing a course forces you to design activities according to the steps in the learning cycle.
 This is powerful because it addresses different learning styles.
 And people are very different in their learning style.
-Kolb describes four dominant learning styles which are always a combination of two learning preferences on two dimensions:
+Kolb describes four dominant styles which are always a combination of two learning preferences on two dimensions:

 “Feeling versus thinking” and “watching versus doing”

-As explained in “The Magic Circle: Principles of Gaming & Simulation”, by Jan H. G. Klabbers (2009), in this game approach we actually have two learning cycles: the macro and micro cycle.
+As explained in “The Magic Circle: Principles of Gaming & Simulation”, by Jan H. G. Klabbers (2009), in this game approach we have two learning cycles: the macro and micro cycle.
 The macro cycle is the Kolb learning cycle as described above.
 But there is also another one, the micro cycle.
 The micro cycle occurs during the experience within the business simulation game and within the team you play the game with.
-In this micro cycle the team members play a round in the business game.
+In this micro cycle, the team members play a round in the business game.
 The cycle consists again of four steps:

-In the micro cycle the learners learn from each other.
+In the micro cycle, the learners learn from each other.

 Now you have a clear understanding of the learning cycle and how Inchainge uses this cycle to facilitate its business simulation games.
 Do you want to learn more?
 Take a look at our page about experiential learning.
 Or, check out our business games!